Unconventional quantum oscillations and evidence of nonparabolic electronic states in quasi-two-dimensional electron system at complex oxide interfaces: Experimental results

 To identify the two-dimensional (2D) nature of the electron systems, we plot $\Delta R_{xx}$ of EuO/KTO and LAO/STO as a function of the perpendicular component of magnetic field, $B$cos($\theta$), in Fig. 2(f) and (g), respectively.
 For EuO/KTO, the low-field oscillations follow a cos($\theta$) scaling for $\theta < 30^{\circ}$, indicating the 2D confinement of conduction electrons at the interface.
 However, on comparing Fig. 2(d) and (e), we find the high field oscillations (> 25 T) to follow a scaling of neither $B_{total}$ nor $B$cos($\theta$), indicating the superposition of oscillations originating from 2D and 3D Fermi surfaces.
 In contrast, the oscillations in LAO/STO exhibit a $B$cos($\theta$) scaling (depicted by vertical dashed lines) up to the high fields (35 T), except a few minima that might be affected by the crossover of Landau levels of multiple electronic subbands.
 Overall, both samples reveal a 2D confinement of electrons at the interface, along with a fraction of electrons dispersed deep into KTO and STO.
+Moreover, the existence of quantum oscillations in Hall resistance $R_{xy}(B)$ and the angular dependence of $R_{xy}(B)$ and $R_{xx}(B)$ suggest that the majority of electrons are confined in 2D (Appendix A5).